 - Entrance Fee: US$2.50

-- Getting There: Located in Beirut’s city centre, easily accessible by taxi, ride-share (Uber) or some local buses/shared taxis.
+- Getting There: Located in Beirut’s city centre, easily accessible by taxi, ride-share (Uber) or 'service'.
 The museum is situated beneath the Saint George Greek Orthodox Cathedral, near other key downtown attractions.
 Getting there on foot is also possible, if your accommodation is central.

 - Tip: Don’t miss the beautiful mosaics and ancient relics in the crypt — bring a flashlight if you plan to explore the darker, more atmospheric corners for an even more immersive experience.